kbatbouta/2Old2Intern/README.md

 **Evolving Social Awareness:**
 As debates progress, agents revise their opinions of colleagues based on performance - recognizing when someone exceeds expectations, identifying emerging coalition patterns, or detecting shifts in strategic positioning.
 This dynamic assessment mirrors how real experts adjust their perceptions during extended deliberations.

-**Strategic Anticipation:**
-The prediction system enables agents to forecast how participants might respond to pressure, what would make them change positions, and who they're most likely to align with.
-This forward-looking intelligence informs tactical decisions about when to build alliances, how to frame arguments, and whether to coordinate responses with potential allies.

 ### Enhanced Whisper Response System

 The framework includes mechanisms to **increase whisper engagement**: